| Compartmentalized | Documented | Extendible | Reproducible | Robust |

 data(carsdata)

-What do I document: cars1
+What do I document: cars1, cars2 or

-?
+carsdata?
 You can actually do whatever you want.

 #' @title a dataset of horsepower for different cars